 If you are using software such as Zendesk, Freshdesk or Front to manage your customer service interactions, you can set up triggers that automatically route tickets to specific team members or departments depending on their tags.

 Triggers are basically rules that activate certain actions when a series of conditions are met.
 For ticket routing, you will need to designate specific agents or teams to handle tickets with certain tags.
 Let’s take a look at the basic steps that activate a trigger:

 Let’s say you’ve classified support tickets based on topics.
-Then, you could create a rule to route all the tickets with the tag Feature Requests to the product department, or another one to assign all the tickets tagged as Refunds to a specific agent in charge of that topic.
+Then, you could create a rule to route all the tickets with the tag Feature Requests to the product department, or another one to assign all the tickets tagged as Refunds to the finance team.

 In the following section, we’ll focus on the different ticket routing strategies, explain how machine learning for ticket routing works and explore some use cases of companies that are already implementing advanced processes.
 Finally, we’ll provide you with a step-by-step tutorial so you can set up your own automated ticket routing system with machine learning.

 If you want to automate your ticket routing process, you first need to establish a categorization structure.
 This means, defining a strategy and rules for handling your tickets.

 For example, you might triage tickets based on certain attributes like topic, language or channel (Facebook, Twitter, Gmail, etc); you could also consider your agent’s skill set or certain keywords present in tickets, to decide to whom they should be assigned.
 Finally, you can consider factors like sentiment, urgency, or customer size/revenue to decide which tickets need to be prioritized.